-These ten or 20 pages featured outfits presented by beautiful 20 something plus size women.
-On the then pre-teenager me, this fact created the impression that mature women are naturally plus size!
+These few pages featured outfits presented by beautiful 20 something plus size women.
+On the then pre-teenager me, this fact created the impression that all mature women are plus size!
 The clothes also looked very Old Lady on these young women.
 Looking at these outfits drove home the message that once you are over 40 or so, you are “done”.
 The TV ads of Oil of Olay (Oil of Olaz in Germany) saying “Oil of Olay is for the skin after 30” re-enforced that message and put the “women expiration date” even earlier than it seemed to be according to the catalog.
 My reaction on this youth emphasis and the sparse selection of clothes for “mature women” one day led to the statement “I will not become an adult before age 75!”
 That was about the age of Grandma Hannah back then.

 Actually, at that time in Germany, many women in their late 30s/ early 40s were plus size due to too high doses of birth control and/or post-war effects of WWII.
 Staying hungry as a kid is counterproductive to developing a healthy eating habit.
 I recall overhearing many of these women saying to their own kids that …. (add your hated food type here) is too valuable to be wasted.
-We kids were often forced to “eat what is on the plate” because they would have been happy if they had had that food when they were our age.
+We kids of the WII-kids were often forced to “eat what is on the plate” because they would have been happy if they had had that food when they were our age.

 Is the cloth situation for over 40 better today?
 Definitively not!
 Yes, there are some 40+ fashion bloggers (see for the longest list I know), but catalogs and online stores still present the twenty something models of all sizes.
+Don’t they know that you can look chic in a size 14 or up over 40?

 Don’t get me wrong!
 I embrace that the models presenting the items cover the entire spectrum of shapes.
 A women in their 30s still may imagine how the look presented by a younger sister (with perfect body) will look on her.
 But how is a 40+, where plus stands for anything after age 40, supposed do that “interpolation?”
 These twenty somethings models have nothing to hide, distract from, and/or camouflage, you name it.